Industrial Lithium Batteries

 Lithium batteries for lift trucks are regulated as a hazardous material under the U.S. Department of Transportation’s (DOT’s) Hazardous Materials Regulations.
 OneCharge lithium batteries conform to all applicable requirements and are safe in usage and transportation.
 Contact us directly for shipping info on any orders you place.

 OneCharge currently ships batteries to Canada, Mexico, and South America.

 OneCharge batteries have a separate charging port located next to the battery management system.

-No. All OneCharge Li-ion Batteries are WiFi-enabled for online monitoring and troubleshooting.
+All OneCharge Li-ion batteries are WiFi-enabled for online monitoring and troubleshooting.